 (iii) All bars shall be one-inch by two inch minimum one-eighth inch steel tubing, and shall be spaced to prevent slap against the top.

 (iv) The bars shall be welded together and welded to (a) a steel header composed of tubing (1.5 inch by 1.5 inch by 11 gage thick), or (b) a steel attachment, plate as described by the NMEDA guidelines (75 mm by 100 mm by 4 mm thick), or (c) a steel base plate as described by SAE J1725, "Structural modification for personally licensed vehicles to meet the transportation needs of persons with disabilities',which ever option is compatible with the original vehicle design and/or the raised roof design.

 (v) The horizontal bars shall be compatible with NMEDA and SAE to prevent front or rear shearing in rollover.

 (vi) The structural reinforcement shall have one-half inch clearance from the raised roof.

 (b) Neither water leaks under water hose pressure nor water collection points that could develop leaks shall be acceptable.

 (c) The height of the roof shall be determined by the consumer's needs for safe and convenient entry and exit.
-RSC shall not purchase a raised roof or reinforcement if the only reason for the increased height is to accommodate the addition of carpeting or padding.
-Further, RSC shall not purchase a roof with vents or windows unless it costs the same or less than a ventless/windowless roof of comparable height.
+OOD shall not purchase a raised roof or reinforcement if the only reason for the increased height is to accommodate the addition of carpeting or padding.
+Further, OOD shall not purchase a roof with vents or windows unless it costs the same or less than a ventless/windowless roof of comparable height.
 A label identifying the maximum exterior height shall be prominently displayed within the driver's view.

 (d) Roof raises of more than twelve inches shall not be completed in combination with body raises.